Custom-Roles-for-TTT/TTT-Custom-Roles/API/HOOKS.md

 - *ent* - The target entity.
 Generally either a player or a ragdoll
 - *living* - Whether the target entity was living at the time they were eaten
 - *healed* - The amount of health the player gained from eating the body
+- *maxchange* - The amount of maximum health the player gained from eating the body *(Added in 2.3.5)*

 ### TTTVampireInvisibilityChange(ply, invisible)
 Called when a vampire starts or ends their invisibility.\